-OCBC Singapore Dollar Time Deposit account is a great way to minimise your portfolio risk while maximising the returns.
+OCBC Singapore Dollar Time Deposit account allows you to minimise your portfolio risk while maximising the returns.
 You can place as much amount as you want for a predetermined period to earn a fixed interest.
-You can choose your deposit tenure from one month to 48 months, which gives you enough flexibility to plan your finances.
 Choosing a tenure that matches your financial objectives will also help you avoid the situation of a premature withdrawal that often involves penalty charges.

 You can make a deposit without even stepping out of your home if you are an existing OCBC savings/chequing account holder with access to internet banking.